Pilot1782/bad_copenheimer/README.md

 ## Usage

+### Experimental
+This branch contains a new file, `scanCore.ipynb` this requires that you have masscan installed and a mongodb database setup and must be run in linux or with a docker container, but will run much faster than the current method and store your servers into an easy to sort database.

+### Normal

 `/help`
 This shows all of the commands you can use and their usage.
 Then to create your server list, run: